t1pen/MeXEE402_Midterms_StephenGabrielAlojado_JairusSunga/README.md

   - Number of categorical features: 11
   - Number of continuous features: 15

- -We can print out the names of the categorical and continuous features identified in the previous step.
+ - We can print out the names of the categorical and continuous features identified in the previous step.

  ```python
  Categorical Features: